josev2046/panopto-rtmp-multiaudiotrack/README.md

 * **Fan-Out:** The encoder processes the video signal once but generates unique RTMP streams for each language by mapping specific audio pairs to distinct Output Groups.
 * **Synchronisation:** As all RTMP streams derive from a single system clock, the timecode is identical across all sessions.
 This minimises visual discontinuity when a user switches languages.

-### Topology C: Cloud-Native Automation (AWS Media Services & SyncWords; as inspired by [this](https://aws.amazon.com/blogs/media/translate-live-sports-automatically-to-reach-international-fans-with-aws-media-services-and-syncwords/))
+### Topology C: Cloud-Native Automation (AI-Driven Localization)
 This topology addresses requirements for high-volume automated translation without the logistical complexity of human interpreters.
-It leverages AWS Media Services for video processing and SyncWords for AI-driven dubbing and captioning.
+It leverages cloud-based video processing and an AI-driven middleware layer for dubbing and captioning (an approach comparable to [this reference architecture](https://aws.amazon.com/blogs/media/translate-live-sports-automatically-to-reach-international-fans-with-aws-media-services-and-syncwords/)).

 <img width="620" height="1090" alt="image" src="https://github.com/user-attachments/assets/187befe2-006e-4479-ad64-e58b69bfef8b" />

-* **Ingest:** A single contribution stream is sent to **AWS Elemental MediaLive**.
+* **Ingest:** A single contribution stream is sent to a **Cloud Encoding Service**.
-* **Processing:** MediaLive creates an adaptive bitrate (ABR) stream which is pushed to **SyncWords** or similar via WebDAV.
+* **Processing:** The encoder creates an adaptive bitrate (ABR) stream which is pushed to the **AI Localization Middleware** via a supported protocol (e.g., WebDAV or SRT).
 * **AI Translation & Dubbing:**
-    * SyncWords performs automatic speech-to-text transcription.
+    * The middleware performs automatic speech-to-text transcription.
     * Machine translation engines generate multi-language subtitles.
-    * **Amazon Polly** is utilised to generate synthetic audio dubbing, synchronised to the sports or event dialogue.
+    * A **Text-to-Speech (TTS) Engine** is utilised to generate synthetic audio dubbing, synchronised to the sports or event dialogue.
 * **Routing to Panopto:** The resulting distinct audio/video feeds (now containing AI-dubbed audio) are forwarded as RTMP inputs to their respective Panopto Session GUIDs, maintaining compatibility with the client-side switcher.

 ---